LethaboMot/capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me this opportunity
+I would like to thank Microverse for giving me this opportunity I would  like to thank Cindy Chin for letting me use your template

 <p align="right">(<a href="#readme-top">back to top</a>)</p>